Mistakes To Avoid When Filing an Insurance Claim

 My client, a commercial business, had incurred extensive and obvious hail damage to multiple buildings and filed an insurance claim.
 Their insurance company hired an independent adjustment firm to inspect the damage who reported their observations to the carrier.
 The carrier, after receiving their report and photographs, decided to hire an engineer who regularly assists insurance carriers in denying coverage for hail damage to properties in Missouri.

 With the hail damage being as obvious as it was, there was no legitimate reason to have an engineer look at the same dents, gouges, and tears that their independent adjuster had just seen and photographed.
-I suspected that the independent adjuster had actually recommended that the claim be paid against the carrier’s wishes, and I requested a copy of his report.
-Insurance companies almost always share their reports when their report supports a claim denial.
+I suspected that the independent adjuster had recommended that the claim be paid against the carrier’s wishes, and I requested a copy of his report.
+Insurance companies will share their reports when their report supports a claim denial.
 For some reason, the carrier did not want to share this one and I was suspicious of their intention.

 When I submitted a formal written request for a copy of the report from their independent adjuster that I believed supported my client’s claim for damages, I received a letter from the carrier’s attorney in response that confirmed my suspicions.
 In part, it read as follows: